vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 By “in the right manner,” the YH means “following carefully the instructions given by an expert.”
 Orpiment \( *rocana* , also called *gorocana* \) is a mineral form of arsenic, of a yellow color.
 Agalloche is also a yellow stuff , as is kunkuma \(turmeric\).
-The lunar \( *saumya* \) substance is camphor, which is white, like the moon; while the igneous or fi ery one is saf-fron, “for it looks like a fl ame,” says the Dī, which also explains that these items are to be mixed “with nectar,” *sudha* , a term usually synonymous with *amṛta* .
+The lunar \( *saumya* \) substance is camphor, which is white, like the moon; while the igneous or fi ery one is saf-fron, “for it looks like a fl ame,” says the Dī , which also explains that these items are to be mixed “with nectar,” *sudha* , a term usually synonymous with *amṛta* .
 It may, however, also mean powder; *maṇḍ alas* to be used only once are most often drawn with powders.
-The Dīexplains, too, that the *śrīcakra* is to be drawn on a sheet of gold “or another” \( *ādi* \) material with a needle of gold.
+The Dī explains, too, that the *śrīcakra* is to be drawn on a sheet of gold “or another” \( *ādi* \) material with a needle of gold.
 It adds that some experts say that the diagram may be drawn “with musk, saff ron, camphor, sandal, and nectar.”

 120
 The *mūlamantra*